 Abbreviations: ACH = acute COVID-19 hospitalisation; CVS = continuous ventilatory support; HR = high risk; IC = immunocompromised; ICU = intensive care unit; RR = relative risk; SR = standard risk

-The derivation of estimates of VE of raxtozinameran for hospitalisation applied in the model is discussed in paragraphs 6.20 to 6.28 and the estimates of VE are provided in .
+The derivation of estimates of VE of raxtozinameran for hospitalisation applied in the model is discussed in paragraphs 6.20 to 6.28 and the estimates of VE are provided in Table 12.
 As discussed, the submission’s approach to estimation of VE over 12 months for raxtozinameran for hospitalisation included some poorly supported assumptions (e.g., assumptions of ongoing benefit beyond the time horizon examined by the studies, the application of inappropriate weighting of various studies, assumption that evidence from a time when XBB.1.5 was circulating remains applicable).

 Although utility weights were not a substantial driver of cost-effectiveness, the ESC considered the application of disutilities from a French study (Barbut 2019), which estimated utility weights in patients with Clostridium difficile infection, to be inappropriate as it was not a study of COVID-19.
 The ESC noted that there is a substantial literature base reporting COVID-19-specific utility weights.